luciotato/LiteScript/devel/source/v0.8/Parser.lite.md

 if sourceMap option is set, and we're generating .js

         #ifdef PROD_JS
-        if not options.nomap, .sourceMap = new SourceMap
+        if options.generateSourceMap, .sourceMap = new SourceMap
         #else
         do nothing
         #end if